bennn/g-pldi-2022/RESPONSE.md

 > preserve soundness guarantees while improving efficiency.

 Moy et al's approach comes with a caveat about benchmark selection.
-They do extremely well on the GTP benchmarks because all the untyped code is written in a well-typed manner.
+They do extremely well on many of the GTP benchmarks because all the untyped code is written in a well-typed manner and uses little state.
 Less-disciplined untyped code can easily thwart the the verifier.
-See their section 7 for a discussion.
+Object-oriented code is too complex for the verifier at this time.
+See their sections 5.1 and 7 for a discussion.

 > - How much tinkering was necessary to achieve the best-case mixing of shallow